-The standard processes, procedures, and documentation should be created just like any other project.
-For example, you will need a baseline scope, schedule, and budget.
-As well as assigned resources, materials, and requirements or outcomes to measure success against.
+Standard processes, procedures, and documentation should be created just like any other project.
+For example, you will need a baseline scope, schedule, and budget, as well as assigned resources, materials, and requirements or outcomes to measure success against.

 Tips for a successful implementation

 To increase the chances of your new PMO being successful, consider the following tips:

 - Obtain long-term buy-in: The establishment of a PMO will mean a significant, long-lasting change for the organization.
 It’s important to focus on change management and stakeholder engagement to ensure people are committed to its success.

 - Focus on early wins: It’s worthwhile to identify, achieve, and celebrate some quick wins.
 This will help build commitment and encourage morale while implementing these changes.
 For example, whenever a milestone is met, it should be acknowledged and celebrated.
 This could be as simple as sending out a newsletter when the standard operating policies of the PMO are established.